 Field Definition GPS Global Positioning Satellite device to determine vessel position in latitude and longitude.
-Record the accuracy of GPS unit in meters.
+Record the accuracy (or range) of GPS unit in meters.
 If range is unknown, record "unknown" in the additional information column.
-VMS Vessel Monitoring System - A VMS in its basic form is essentially a global positioning system (GPS) linked to a satellite communications transponder, with a small processor to poll the vessel automatically and transmit information on the vessel position, course and speed (Flewwelling et al. 2002).
+VMS Vessel Monitoring System - A VMS in its basic form is \wedge essentially a global positioning system (GPS) linked to a satellite communications transponder, with a small processor to poll the vessel automatically and transmit information on the vessel position, course and speed (Flewwelling et al.

+to poll the vessel automatically and transmit information on the vessel position, course and speed (Flewwelling et al. 2002).
 Indicate in comment whether the VMS system had an internal or external GPS.
-Radar Device uses electromagnetic waves to locate solid objects.
-If vessel has more than one type, record secondary radar information in 'other' rows.
-If you are on a purse seine vessel and they have specialized bird radar, record information in purse seine section on back side of form.
-Sonar Device uses sound transmission to estimate bottom depth (also called a depth sounder or echo sounder) or fish in water column (also fish finder).
-Space is provided for 2 systems.
-If more than 2 devices, record in 'other' rows.